 June 19th marks the annual celebration of World Sickle Cell Day!
 Did you know that about 100,000 Americans have sickle cell disease (SCD)?
-This condition is seen in every population, but is more common among individuals whose ancestors came from sub-Saharan Africa, South America, the Caribbean, Central America, Saudi Arabia, India, Turkey, Greece, and Italy.
+This condition is seen in every population but is more common among individuals whose ancestors came from sub-Saharan Africa, South America, the Caribbean, Central America, Saudi Arabia, India, Turkey, Greece, and Italy.
 About 1 in every 365 Black or African American babies in America have SCD.

 Sickle cell disease is an inherited blood condition that affects the shape and function of red blood cells.
 Red blood cells are important for carrying oxygen to our body tissues with the help of a substance called hemoglobin A. People with sickle cell disease make a different type of hemoglobin instead of hemoglobin A, called hemoglobin S. Red blood cells with hemoglobin S do not live as long as red blood cells with hemoglobin A and do not function as effectively.
 These cells are also not the typical round shape, but rather sickled-shaped, which can look like a crescent moon.
-Those with sickle cell disease can experience symptoms like anemia, fatigue, stroke and significant pain crises.
+Those with SCD can experience symptoms like anemia, fatigue, stroke, and significant pain crises.

 The majority of individuals with sickle cell disease have two copies of the gene causing hemoglobin S, but some individuals can have other hemoglobin variants (like hemoglobin C) that can also cause similar symptoms when combined with one copy of hemoglobin S.

 Sickle cell disease is a recessive condition, meaning someone with the condition has the genetic change that causes SCD in both copies of their sickle cell gene.
 If someone has the genetic change in one copy of this gene, they are considered a carrier and they have sickle cell trait.
 Individuals with sickle cell trait typically do not show symptoms but may have increased protection against malaria infection.
 About 1 in 13 Black or African American individuals have sickle cell trait.
-This information could be important to someone if they would want to know chances of a future pregnancy to have sickle cell disease.
+This information could be important to someone if they would want to know chances of a future pregnancy to have SCD.

 We’ve gathered some helpful resources to learn more about sickle cell disease and sickle cell trait below.